TLDR

 Explore our Desktop Validation Solutions →

-Automated suites run around the clock, shortening feedback cycles.
+- Faster Releases: Automated suites run around the clock, shortening feedback cycles.
+[STAT: Companies leveraging E2E automation can achieve release cycles that are up to 2x faster.]

 - Setup Complexity: E2E tests take time to design, requiring robust architecture.